Russia’s Missing Peacemakers

 The commonly held view of Boko Haram is that its emergence stemmed primarily from widespread destitution in northeastern Nigeria.
 But Babagana was a middle-class man with secondary education.
 Indeed, recent research—conducted by Mercy Corps with support from the Ford Foundation and based on interviews with 47 former members of Boko Haram—found no patterns between recruits and their level or type of education, self-described socioeconomic background, or employment status.
 What united many recruits was their frustration at a lack of opportunity in an environment of massive inequality, along with their communities’ anger toward poor governance.

-Political misrule by the Nigerian state and a lack of trust provided Boko Haram with the opening it needed to build tacit support within some communities in the northeast.
+Political misrule by the Nigerian state and a lack of trust provided Boko Haram with the opening it needed to build support within some communities in the northeast.

 Instead, it seems that popular discontent with local governance served as the primary driver behind Boko Haram’s initial rise.
 In interviews with Mercy Corps, the former members, all but one of whom defected, regularly described the northeast as a land bereft of the rule of law prior to the Boko Haram uprising.
 Although northern Nigeria as a whole has long suffered a violent political culture, official malfeasance, and rampant crime, the northeast, in the years immediately following the 1999 reestablishment of civilian rule, experienced levels of administrative turbulence that were extraordinary even by regional standards.
 Armed bandits stalked the countryside, targeting travelers and vulnerable communities.
 At the same time, most state governments in the region came under the control of venal politicians who secured power through blatant vote rigging and deploying private militias to target opponents and harass voters.